top of page

 https://pubmed.ncbi.nlm.nih.gov/37922091/ 'Hypomagnesemia may be associated with symptomatic disease in patients with primary hyperparathyroidism'

-Reaching out to others who do understand, and who find themselves on the same path, or have recovered after surgery, can help you throughout your journey to surgery and beyond.
-Please do consider joining our online support group.
+Reaching out to others who do understand, who find themselves on the same path, or have recovered after surgery, can help you throughout your journey to surgery and beyond.
+Please consider joining our online support group.
 We likely have people in your area of the UK who can offer you local support and advice.

 https://www.facebook.com/groups/HyperparathyroidUKAction4Change/